Bad Aibling rail accident: Recommendations

 The investigation report issued in 2017 recommended that the menu options on GSM-R terminals should be altered, so that after pressing the emergency button, only a single menu option would be available.
 This single menu item would combine the track maintenance emergency (code 569) and train emergency (code 299) functions.
 The existence of two emergency functions comes from the general GSM-R standard to define only an emergency code for trains.
-In order to allow track workers to continue to warn a train dispatcher (about an obstacle they found) Deutsche Bahn did not try to alter the EU-wide harmonized standard but they asked for a second channel at the national regulator (Eisenbahnbundesamt) which was approved.
-That way the previous non-digital handheld phones could be replaced by new ones step by step.
-As a result, track workers and train drivers do have only one emergency channel, it is just the train dispatcher to have two.
+In order to allow track workers to continue to warn a train dispatcher (about an obstacle they have found) Deutsche Bahn did not try to alter the EU-wide harmonized standard but they asked for a second channel at the national regulator (Eisenbahnbundesamt), which was approved.
+That way, the previous non-digital handheld phones could be replaced by new ones step by step.
+As a result, track workers and train drivers have one emergency channel and train dispatchers have two.

 The final investigation report issued in 2018 added a few more recommendations.
 The investigators had asked the Technical University of Braunschweig to assess the psychological environment.
-The scientific report has been attached to the final report.
-The researchers noted that the official rule book contains no section how to do an initial analysis in case of operational interruptions (unlike Switzerland which had reorganized the rule book in the 1990s adding a chapter on „Kernprozess Störungen“) whereas the required steps are spread out over different sections relating to the railway functions.
-The training for train dispatchers should also include hints for correct behaviour in times of mental underload.
+The scientific report was attached to the final report.
+The researchers noted that the official rule book did not contain a dedicated section on how to perform an initial analysis in the case of operational interruptions, instead spreading the required steps over different sections relating to railway functions.
+Training for train dispatchers was also recommended to include tips for mitigating problems that can arise during times of mental underload.